 The ORF Vienna Radio Symphony Orchestra is a top orchestra of world renown.

 It defines itself in the Vienna orchestral tradition.
 Marin Alsop took over as Chief Conductor in September 2019.
 The Vienna RSO is known for its exceptional, bold programming.
 By combining nineteenth-century repertoire with contemporary pieces and rarely performed works of other periods, the programming often places Romantic era classics in unexpected contexts.

 Most of the Vienna RSO performances are broadcast on the radio, particularly on the Österreich 1 station, but also internationally.
-Moreover, it has been possible to hear the Vienna RSO concerts across the globe online for one week after the initial broadcast.
+Moreover, it has been possible to hear the Vienna RSO online for one week after the initial broadcast.
 Through its growing presence on television, as well as its collaboration with the FM4 young people's station, the Vienna RSO is constantly reaching out to new music lovers; most recently in December 2021 in an FM4 radio session together with the indie rock duo "Cari Cari".
 Approximately 700 fans support the “Friends of the RSO” association.

-Alain Altinoglu, Leonard Bernstein, Ernest Bour, Christoph von Dohnányi, Christoph Eschenbach, Michael Gielen, Mirga Gražinytė-Tyla, Jakub Hrůša, Ingo Metzmacher, Marc Minkowski, Andris Nelsons, Kirill Petrenko, Wolfgang Sawallisch, Giuseppe Sinopoli, Hans Swarowsky, Lorenzo Viotti and Simone Young are among the guests who have stood on the podium of the Vienna RSO.
+Alain Altinoglu, Leonard Bernstein, Ernest Bour, Elim Chan, Christoph von Dohnányi, Christoph Eschenbach, Michael Gielen, Mirga Gražinytė-Tyla, Jakub Hrůša, Susanna Mälkki, Joana Mallwitz, Ingo Metzmacher, Marc Minkowski, Kent Nagano, Andris Nelsons, Kirill Petrenko, Markus Poschner, Wolfgang Sawallisch, Giuseppe Sinopoli, Hans Swarowsky, Lorenzo Viotti and Simone Young are among the guests who have stood on the podium of the Vienna RSO.
 Composers Thomas Adès, Luciano Berio, Friedrich Cerha, Peter Eötvös, HK Gruber, Hans Werner Henze, Ernst Krenek, Bruno Maderna and Krzysztof Penderecki have all conducted the orchestra.
 Internationally renowned soloists who make regular appearances with the Vienna RSO include Renaud und Gautier Capuçon, Christian Gerhaher, Martin Grubinger, Hilary Hahn, Igor Levit, Patricia Kopatchinskaja, Gidon Kremer, Lang Lang, Sabine Meyer, Gabriela Montero, Anna Netrebko, Fazil Say, Daniil Trifonov, Christian Tetzlaff, Maxim Vengerov and Alisa Weilerstein.